 If the test identifies apps or services you use that are insecure, addressing that will take as long as finding and deploying an acceptable alternative.
 The most important thing is not to lose sight of addressing the post-test report.
 As a general rule, every finding in the report should have a plan made up for how to handle it, with a priority, and if possible be assigned to someone with a due date.

 Considering everything you’ve just learned about the complexity of pen tests and the variety of methods testers can employ, you now know not all tests are created equal, and therefore not all tests cost the same.

 With that said, it is worthwhile to have a ballpark idea of how much you’re going to need to invest in a pen test.

-For the typical small to medium business, a penetration test can run between $4,000 to $10,000.
+For the typical small to medium business, a penetration test can run between $4,000 at the lower end to $10,000.
 The most important factors determining the exact number are (A) the size of the organization, and (B) its complexity.

 Companies that have a wider array of components–mobile apps, internal and external servers, and other complex computer systems–are going to require a higher budget.

 We’ve written in more depth about the costs of network penetration testing and how they are determined in this article.

 As you may have gathered from this guide, there isn’t one boilerplate network penetration test that will work for any business in any industry.